 Pub.
 L. 106-58, title IV, [(a)-(e)], Sept.
 29, 1999, 113 Stat.
-460, 461, provided that:
+460, 461, as amended by Pub.
+L. 108-383, §3, Oct.
+30, 2004, 118 Stat.
+2218, provided that:

-'(a) ESTABLISHMENT OF FUND.-There is hereby established in the Treasury a revolving fund to be available for expenses and equipment necessary to provide for storage and related services for all temporary and prearchival Federal records, which are to be stored or stored at Federal National and Regional Records Centers by agencies and other instrumentalities of the Federal Government.
+"(a) ESTABLISHMENT OF FUND.-There is hereby established in the Treasury a revolving fund to be available for expenses (including expenses for uniforms or allowances for uniforms as authorized by subchapter I of chapter 59 of title 5 [United States Code]) and equipment necessary to provide for storage and related services for all temporary and pre-archival Federal records, which are to be stored or stored at Federal National and Regional Records Centers by agencies and other instrumentalities of the Federal Government.
 The Fund shall be available without fiscal year limitation for expenses necessary for operation of these activities.

-'(b) START-UP CAPITAL.-
+"(b) START-UP CAPITAL.-